The Environmental Benefits of Remote Work

 Fewer Office Resources Used

-Fewer employees in the office means using fewer resources, which is one of the most effective ways to combat climate change.
 With more employees telecommuting, employers can cut down on everything from printer paper to the size of the office and the energy it uses.
 Even a Work from Anywhere Week can make a huge difference in utility and supply use!

-Lessened Impact on Infrastructure
+Less Impact on Infrastructure

 Transportation infrastructure in the US is in desperate need of a major overhaul.
 Many of the nation’s highways operate at capacity due to lack of road repairs and expansions.
-Not only does working remotely reduce the amount of traffic at peak commute times, it lessens the amount and intensity of damage done to transportation infrastructure.

 Being conscious of these environmental factors can help employees and employers alike make choices about the workplace that benefit them, their organization, and the planet.